 Like Goldilocks, it can take some trial and error before finding food that fits well with your dog.
 And then, (I'm sorry to break it to you) be prepared to make changes as your dog changes.
 Following a proactive approach to your dog's health means that diet is not a 'set it and forget it' process.
 The diet your 2 year old dog eats simply should not be the same diet he eats as an 8 year old senior dog.

 No matter how amazing the nutrient profile of a food, if the food doesn't agree with your dog, it is not a fit for your dog and your shouldn't feed it.

 This is also true for commercial brands of dog food, both kibble and raw: what looks good on paper may not be a good fit for your dog.
-There are a few commercial products that meet my recommendation requirements, and yet these foods may disagree with certain dogs... perhaps the fibre or fat levels cause stomach upset or constipation.
-Maybe there's an ingredient in the food that agrees with every other dog, except not your dog, or possibly the food is calorie dense which means that a smaller amount is fed and the dog feels cheated and wonders "hey! where's the rest of my dinner?"
+There are a few commercial products that meet my recommendation requirements, and yet these foods may disagree with certain dogs... perhaps the fiber or fat levels cause stomach upset or constipation.
+Maybe there's an ingredient in the food that agrees with every other dog, but not your dog, or possibly the food is calorie dense which means that a smaller amount is fed and the dog feels cheated and wonders "hey! where's the rest of my dinner?"

 This leads me to my next point about feeding dogs using the Goldilocks Principle: Respect...

 In the words of the late, great Aretha Franklin: "R-E-S-P-E-C-T find out what it means to me".
 Please respect your dog's taste preferences.
 With so many healthy, fresh food options available there is no need to force a dog to eat something he hates.
 Your dog doesn't like kale?
 No problem, try something else!